appwrite/sdk-for-swift/README.md

 ### Xcode with Swift Package Manager

-The Appwrite Swift SDK is available via multiple package managers, including Swift Package Manager.
-In order to use the Appwrite Swift SDK from Xcode, select File > Swift Packages > **Add Package Dependency**
+The Appwrite Swift SDK is available via Swift Package Manager.
+In order to use the Appwrite Swift SDK from Xcode, select File > **Add Packages**

-In the dialog that appears, enter the Appwrite Swift SDK [package URL](git@github.com:appwrite/sdk-for-swift.git) and click **Next**.
+In the dialog that appears, enter the Appwrite Swift SDK [package URL](git@github.com:appwrite/sdk-for-swift.git) in the search field.
+Once found, select `sdk-for-apple`.

-Once the repository information is loaded, add your version rules and click **Next** again.
+On the right, select your version rules and ensure your desired target is selected in the **Add to Project** field.

-On the final screen, make sure you see `Appwrite` as a product selected for your target:
+Now click add package and you're done!

 ### Swift Package Manager